FAQs - Frequently Asked Questions

 ReLeaf is made possible in part due to the support of the City of Winnipeg, and trees are selected for the conditions present throughout the Winnipeg urban area.
 Please indicate in your order if you intend to plant these trees outside of the city.

-All trees MUST be planted in Winnipeg to be counted towards the Million Tree Challenge.
+All trees MUST be planted in Winnipeg to be counted towards the One Million Tree Challenge.

 What size are the ReLeaf trees?

 Every year, our ReLeaf trees vary in size depending on the species we’ve ordered and growing conditions.
-They are generally in either 2- or 5-gallon containers, where the trees are a few years old and 3 to 5 feet tall.
+This spring, they are in 2-gallon containers, where the trees are a few years old and 3 to 5 feet tall.

 How do I pickup my ReLeaf trees?